Noesis/UnrealPlugin/README.md

 # NoesisGUI Unreal Engine 4.25 Plugin

-> For your convenience, you can download a ready to use version of the plugin directly from [our website](https://www.noesisengine.com/developers/downloads.php).
-If you do so, you can skip the installation instructions and jump directly to the [Enabling and configuring the plugin](#enabling-and-configuring-the-plugin) section.

-> Before using this plugin, you should be familiar with NoesisGUI.
-Please, refer to our [online documentation](https://noesisengine.com/docs/).

 > This is just a short guide on how to install and build the plugin from the source code on this repository.
-For further information about how to use it please refer to our [First steps with NoesisGUI and Unreal](https://www.noesisengine.com/docs/Gui.Core.UnrealTutorial.html).
+For your convenience, you can download a ready to use version of the plugin directly from [our website](https://www.noesisengine.com/developers/downloads.php).
+If you do so, you can skip the installation instructions and jump directly to our [First steps with NoesisGUI and Unreal](https://www.noesisengine.com/docs/Gui.Core.UnrealTutorial.html).

 ## Samples